matt-writes-code/investment-banking/src/md/financial-markets.md

 **Options** | Options can be stocks, bonds, ETFs, or mutual funds that give the buyer of the option to exercise his right to buy

-**Call option** | A buyer with a call option has the right, but not the obligation to buy a stock at the strike price.
+**Call option** | A buyer with a call option has the right, but not the obligation to **buy** a stock at the strike price.
 If the price of stock rises, the buyer makes a profit by purchasing them at a lower price when the options was written.
+He then sells the stocks at the high price in the market for a profit.
 If the price falls, the buyer can choose to let the contract expire.
 Options come at a high premium because of the risk the seller takes.

-**Put option** | A seller with a put option has the right, but not the obligation to sell a stock at the strike price.
-If the price of a stock falls, the seller can sell the stock at the higher price before it fell.
+**Put option** | A seller with a put option has the right, but not the obligation to **sell** a stock at the strike price.
+If the price of a stock falls, the seller can sell the stock at the higher price it was before it fell.
 If the price rises, the seller can choose to let the option expire and sell the stock in the market instead.
+Like call options, put options have high premiums too.

 **Strike price** | The price at which a derivative can be excercised in the future.
 In a call option, the strike price is the price at which the buyer can purchase a security.
 In a put option, the strike price is the price at which the seller can sell a security.